grafana/unused/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Grafana Plugin SDK for Go!
+Thank you for your interest in contributing to Grafana unused project!
 We welcome all people who want to contribute in a healthy and constructive manner within our community.
 To help us create a safe and positive community experience for all, we require all participants to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

 This document is a guide to help you through the process of contributing to Grafana Plugin SDK for Go.